KyNgo2002/MTRT/README.md

 ## Camera controls

 Hold right click to engage the camera, and then use WASDEQ for forward-backward-left-right-up-down for camera movement, or drag the mouse to change the viewing angle.

+## Running the project
+- Requires Vulkan SDK.
+- `git clone` the repository and open `MTRT.sln`
+- Run the project in release mode for best performance.